 In essence, they may have to do all that they reasonably can to ensure you have a safe working environment.
 If they don’t, and you suffer an illness or injury, then it could be that you’d be able to find an accident at work solicitor who could help you make a claim.

-There are certain points we would like to make here regarding claiming against an employer:
+There are certain points we would like to make here regarding claiming against an employer for an accident at work:

 - Your employer cannot treat you differently in any way because you are bringing a claim against them.